pynvme/pynvme/doc/features.rst

                         region_start=0, region_end=100000
                         read_percentage=100, time=2).start().close()

-To avoid data confliction, we can start IOWorkers one after another.
+To avoid data conflict, we can start IOWorkers one after another.
 Otherwise, when we have to start multiple IOWorkers in parallel, we can separate them to different LBA regions.

 Another consideration on data verify is the memory space.
 During Namespace initialization, only if pynvme can allocate enough memory to hold the CRC data for each LBA, the data verify feature is enabled on this Namespace.
-Otherwise, the assert verify in above example should fail.
+Otherwise, the data verify feature cannot be enabled.
 Take a 512GB namespace for an example, it needs at least 4GB memory space for CRC data.

 Trim
 ^^^^

 Dataset Management (e.g. deallocate, or trim) is another commonly used IO command.
-It needs a prepared data buffer to identify LBA ranges to trim.
-Users can use API Buffer.set_dsm_range() for that.
+It needs a prepared data buffer to specify LBA ranges to trim.
+Users can use API `Buffer.set_dsm_range()` for that.

 .. code-block:: python